ZaidaTek/zmisc/ReadMe.md

     - single-letter variables are (inherently?) exempt from prefixing-(but not nesting)-guidelines
     - functions are variables, that are functions; in this sense, they are not exempt from prefixing
         - unless there is a global 'TAG_', in which case, global functions are 'TAG_FunctionName()'
+        - global variables, however, should retain their prefix, e.g. "int gTAG_Init = 0x1"
     - the 'r' prefix is only to be used internally
         - implying it is only used inside libraries for variables that are not accessible from outside the library
     - the 'm' prefix is also only to be used internally for macro-functions
         - 'pseudo-functions' (i.e. macro-functions meant to look like real functions) should emulate their counterparts instead
-        - there are conflicting style-implementations of macros regarding their capitalization, it is yet to be defined
+        - there are inconsistent style-implementations of macros regarding prefixing in existing code
+        - these should be clarified, but otherwise macros are the only domain omitting prefixes might be deemed acceptable
     - the 'a' prefix is only to be used in ASM contexts

 ### Variable, Prefixes